Okay, you’ve heard about SmartGrids, Home Automation, RF frequency this, and powerline that… But how does this stuff really work?

 Insteon is a dual mesh network.
 That’s a fancy way to say that the network works over two different mediums, through a low power radio signal, and through the electrical circuits in your house.

 One massive improvement over older powerline devices (eg. X10), is that each Insteon device acts as a signal repeater & booster.
-So as the signal is sent through the powerline, each device strengthens and helps ensure that that the signal reaches the device you are attempting to control.
+So as the signal is sent through the powerline, each device strengthens and helps ensure that the signal reaches the device you are attempting to control.
+The other reason that Insteon is more reliable than X10 is due to the dual mesh network, the Access points (& dual band devices) receive the initial transmission allowing devices to receive the command faster than the power line network can transmit it.

-This Flash Video from Insteon Smart Grid, demonstrates how the Insteon signals, are repeated from device to device, and how that makes the system more reliable.
+Take a look at this Flash Video from Insteon Smart Grid, it demonstrates how the Insteon signals, are repeated from device to device, and how that makes the system more reliable.

 But what happens when it just doesn’t work?